Updated: October 29, 2022

 - Till the soil as much as possible.

-- Test your garden soil to provide required nutrients.
+- Test your garden soil to provide the required nutrients.

-- Keep up soil pH above 6.5 in scale.
+- Keep up soil pH above 6.5 on the scale.

-- Keep maintain proper spacing between two plants.
+- Keep maintaining proper spacing between two plants.

-- Mix up your garden soil with a small amount of organic matters like poultry manure or any other manure, peat moss and compost fertilizers as supplementary nutrients before planting.
+- Mix up your garden soil with a small amount of organic matter like poultry manure or any other manure, peat moss, and compost fertilizers as supplementary nutrients before planting.

 How much fertilizer to use on tomato plants:

-Plants need three basic nutrients from the soil to grow, develop roots, flourish, blooming, set fruit and harvest.
-If you apply the basic fertilizers in the equal ratio for your tomato plants, that will be a complete fertilizer.
+Plants need three essential nutrients from the soil to grow, develop roots, flourish, bloom, set fruit, and harvest.
+Therefore, applying the vital fertilizers in an equal ratio for your tomato plants will be a complete fertilizer.

-How much fertilizer you need and the ratio depending on the result of your garden soil test.
+How much fertilizer do you need, and does the ratio depend on your garden soil test result?

-If your soil contains lower in nitrogen and higher in phosphorous and potassium you should use a fertilizer like 10-5-5.
+If your soil contains lower nitrogen, higher phosphorous, and potassium, you should use a fertilizer like 10-5-5.

-On the other hand, if your soil contains higher in nitrogen and lowers in phosphorous and potassium you can go for 5-10-10 in ratio.
+On the other hand, if your soil contains higher nitrogen and lowers phosphorous and potassium, you can go for a 5-10-10 ratio.

-If your soil slightly lacking any of the nutrients, apply a balanced fertilizer like 8-8-8 or 10-10-10
+If your soil slightly lacks any of the nutrients, apply a balanced fertilizer like 8-8-8 or 10-10-10

-Or, if your soil naturally contains a balanced nutrient, apply compost fertilizer or slow released fertilizer depending on the soil test result.
+Or, if your soil naturally contains a balanced nutrient, apply compost fertilizer or slow-release fertilizer, depending on the soil test result.

 You have to use tomato plant fertilizer in different stages of plant development.
-Apply all the fertilizer at a time is not a good idea rather it can damage your plants’ growth.
+However, applying all the fertilizer at a time is not a good idea; it can damage your plants’ growth.

 1: From seedling to being mature:

-Fertilize your garden soil when planting the tomato seedlings and give them a number of days to settle in the environment.
-At this stage,tomato plants need enough nitrogen to grow the plants and foliage.
+Fertilize your garden soil when planting the tomato seedlings, and give them some days to settle in the environment.
+At this stage, tomato plants need enough nitrogen to grow the plants and foliage.

 2: Flowering time:

-Once the plants become mature and start blooming flowers, reduce the nitrogen level and increase the phosphorus and potassium level of fertilizer for healthy blooming, setting fruits and developing stems.
+Once the plants mature and start blooming flowers, reduce the nitrogen level and increase the phosphorus and potassium level of fertilizer for healthy blooming, setting fruits, and developing stems.

 3: Setting fruits to harvest:

-When the plants setting fruits, they need regular nutrients to support to produce more fruits during the season.
+When the plants set fruits, they need regular nutrients to produce more fruits during the season.

-In that case, you need to provide schedule fertilizing of phosphorus and potassium after every 7 to 15 days’ period until the end of the season.
+So, provide a schedule fertilizing of phosphorus and potassium every 7 to 15 days until the end of the season.

-It is usual that plants need fertilizer and lack of fertilizer damages the plants in different ways.
-But if you provide an excessive amount of fertilizer to your tomato plants, it will be also harmful.
-Over fertilization of your tomato plants may affect different ways:
+Usually, plants need fertilizer, and lack of fertilizer damages the plants in different ways.
+But if you provide excessive fertilizer to your tomato plants will also be harmful.
+Over-fertilization of your tomato plants may affect different ways: